The miles to go before I sleep...

 - நல்லதொரு குடும்பம் பல்கலைக்கழகம்.

-(A good family is a university)
+(A good family is a university)- A family that eats together stays together.

 Disclaimer: This is not "Parenting for dummies", but a feedback for the oldies.